Donald L. Custis

-Donald Lauren Custis (July 23, 1917 – March 18, 2021) was an American vice admiral in the United States Navy who served as Surgeon General of the United States Navy from 1973 to 1977.
+Donald Lauren Custis (July 23, 1917 – March 18, 2021) was an American vice admiral in the United States Navy who served as Surgeon General of the United States Navy from 1973 to 1976.
+He later served as chief medical director for the Veterans Administration from 1980 to 1984.

 Biography

 Custis was born in Goshen, Indiana, on July 23, 1917, the son of Lauren A. and Margaret (Shannon) Custis.
 He attended Wabash College, Crawfordsville, Indiana, from which he received the degree of Bachelor of Arts in 1939.
 He was commissioned ensign in the U. S. Naval Reserve on December 10, 1939, and while on inactive duty completed his medical training at Northwestern University, Evanston, Illinois, from which he received the degree of Doctor of Medicine in 1942.
-A commissioned lieutenant (junior grade) in the Medical Corps of the U. S. Naval Reserve on May 20, 1943, he advanced to lieutenant, to date from August 1, 1946, and on April 27, 1951, resigned his commission.
-On October 8, 1956, he accepted an appointment as commander in the Medical Corps of the U. S. Navy and was promoted to captain, to date from February 1, 1961.
+A commissioned lieutenant (junior grade) in the Medical Corps of the U. S. Naval Reserve on May 20, 1943, he advanced to lieutenant, to date from August 1, 1946, and on April 27, 1951, resigned his reserve commission.
+On October 8, 1956, he accepted an appointment as commander in the Medical Corps of the regular U. S. Navy and was later promoted to captain, to date from February 1, 1961.
 His selection for the rank of rear admiral was approved by the president on May 10, 1972.